Pacers vs. Bucks Player Props Betting Odds

-Player prop bet options for Giannis Antetokounmpo, Tyrese Haliburton and others are available when the Milwaukee Bucks host the Indiana Pacers at T-Mobile Arena on Thursday (beginning at 5:00 PM ET).
+Player prop betting options for Giannis Antetokounmpo, Tyrese Haliburton and others are available in the Milwaukee Bucks-Indiana Pacers matchup at Fiserv Forum on Wednesday (starting at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!